peasy/Peasy.NET-Samples/README.md

 The next step is to configure the Web API project.
 The Web API project uses dynamic dependency injection to create business services and data proxies that will be injected into the API controllers.
 To configure the Web API project to consume Entity Framework data proxies, open the [DependencyInjection.config](https://github.com/peasy/Samples/blob/master/Orders.com.Web.Api/DependencyInjection.config) file.

 Notice that there are two configuration sections for data proxies; one for Entity Framework and one for In-Memory, respectively.
-Simply ensure that the Entity Framework section is uncommented and the In Memory section is commented out.
+Simply ensure that the ```Entity Framework Data Proxies``` section is uncommented and the ```In Memory Data Proxies``` section is commented out.

 Before running the application, be sure to [setup SQL Server](https://github.com/peasy/Samples#sql-server-setup) after changing the configuration.